matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 [`POST /login` endpoint](https://matrix.org/docs/spec/client_server/r0.6.0#post-matrix-client-r0-login).

 Appservice users do not usually need to login as they do not need their own access token, and do not traditionally need a "device".
-However E2E encryption demands that all users in a room have a device which means bridge users need to be able to generate a device on demand.
+However, E2E encryption demands that at least one user in a room has a Matrix device which means bridge users need to be able to generate a device on demand.
+In the past, bridge developers have used the bridge bot's device for all bridge users in the room, but this causes problems should the bridge wish to only join ghosts to a room (e.g. for DMs).

 ## Proposal